 The sight of sea shells strewn on the shore?

 The Cape, a natural masterpiece, has a remarkable diversity of both freshwater and saltwater habitats for visitors to experience.

-In our aquarium our goal is to help you discover the exciting nature of nearby ponds, streams, creeks, marshes, beaches, tidepools and Cape Cod Bay... all here at Cape Cod's Nature Place.
+In our aquarium our goal is to help you discover the exciting nature of marine science in nearby ponds, streams, creeks, marshes, beaches, tidepools and Cape Cod Bay... all here at Cape Cod's Nature Place.

 Remember, Cape Cod is basically a pile of clay, sand, gravel and boulders formed during the last Ice Age.
 During the thousands of years the glaciers retreated dropping massive chunks of ice that eventually formed ponds.
 Today, water from these ponds flows into our Stony Brook back yard and downstream to the Bay.